The Verdict: Do They “Work”?

 Utilize the “skip recap” feature provided by the streaming platform when available, and build a temporary watchlist to maintain visible progress.

-What tools help monitor episodes and viewing positions across different services?
+What tools help keep track of episodes and where I left off across different platforms?

 Consider the privacy options in these apps if you wish to keep your activity non-public.

-Block keywords, hashtags, and character names on Twitter and other services;
+Mute keywords, hashtags, and character names on Twitter and other networks;

 For a time, unfollow enthusiastic posters or move to accounts that post fewer updates about the series.